TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-ibooks.md

 ## **Recommended steps**

-The end user must reinstall the iBooks app manually from the Apple App Store.
-Intune cannot install built-in Apple apps.
+The iBooks app must be manually installed—by the user—from the Apple App Store.
+Intune is not able to install built-in Apple apps.